Cpicon/mlops_terraform/TERRAFORM_TUTORIAL.md

 ```

 **Example:**
-If your repository is `https://github.com/johndoe/mlops-terraform`, you would run:
+If your repository is `https://github.com/johndoe/mlops-terraform`, you would run :
 ```bash
 just setup-wif johndoe mlops-terraform
 ```